 I’m a firm believer that there is no better way to acquaint yourself with a destination than through a guided tour.
 No one knows a destination better than local guides and if left to your own devices, the odds are good you’ll miss a lot, particularly if your timeline is tight.
-So when looking for the best tours in Northern Italy, I knew from past experience that LivItaly was our best choice.
+So when searching for the most scenic tours in Northern Italy, I knew from past experience that LivItaly was our best choice.
+Their offerings align perfectly with what travellers often describe as unforgettable Northern Italy experiences.

 If you’re currently looking to book tours in Northern Italy, here are three reasons that I would recommend booking with LivItaly: